All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 What does a 2D avatar SDK cost?

-MascotBot offers a free developer tier for prototyping and testing.
+Mascotbot offers a free developer tier for prototyping and testing.
 Production pricing starts at approximately $0.04 per minute of avatar interaction -- 3-5x cheaper than photorealistic avatar platforms like HeyGen ($0.10-0.20/min) or Synthesia ($0.20/min).
 Volume discounts are available for enterprise deployments.